 In this article, we have introduced RAMOSE, the RESTful API Manager Over SPARQL Endpoints.
 RAMOSE is an open-source Python software development that allows one to create Web REST API interfaces to one or more SPARQL endpoints by editing a configuration file in Markdown-like syntax, automatically generating documentation and a web server for testing and monitoring purposes.
-This generic software can be used over any SPARQL endpoint by creating a configuration text file.
-We have illustrated all the features that RAMOSE implements and we have presented the analysis of our motivating scenario, namely the dramatic increase in usage of OpenCitations data demonstrated by our access logs, so as to demonstrate the benefit that such a tool has brought to OpenCitations in terms of user interaction with its data.
+This generic software, which is freely available on GitHub and citable via Zenodo [25], can be used over any SPARQL endpoint by creating a configuration text file.
+We have illustrated all the features that RAMOSE implements and we have presented the analysis of our motivating scenario, namely the dramatic increase in usage of OpenCitations data demonstrated by our access logs, to demonstrate the benefit that such a tool has brought to OpenCitations in terms of user interaction with its data.
 We commend the use of RAMOSE to others wishing to expose their own RDF data via a REST API.

-In the future, we aim at extending RAMOSE with missing CRUD (Create, Read, Update, Delete) operations so as to fully support Semantic Web developers when interacting with the triplestores they own.
-Secondly, we want to enhance RAMOSE capabilities and support web developers in interacting with other types of data sources, such as JSON, XML, CSV data dumps and relational databases, so that it will be possible to leverage the same software solution over different data sources.
+In the future, we aim at extending RAMOSE with missing CRUD (Create, Read, Update, Delete) operations to fully support Semantic Web developers when interacting with the triplestores they own.
+Secondly, we want to enhance RAMOSE capabilities and support Web developers in interacting with other types of data sources, such as JSON, XML, CSV data dumps and relational databases, so that it will be possible to leverage the same software solution over different data sources.
+Lastly, alongside the method for importing CSS templates, we will provide methods to import custom HTML templates.